OpenZFS deduplication is good now and you shouldn't use it

 We’ve reduced the per-transaction IO overhead of the dedup table to about the smallest it can be, at the cost of the memory required to carry a copy of the log.
 It’s smaller on average compared to the ARC overhead, but it’s not nothing, and we have to keep it in check.

 Our earliest version just watched the size of the in-memory tree and when it grew “too big”, at the end of transaction, we just wrote the entire log out to the dedup ZAP and cleared it.
 This is less IO in total than if we’d written those updates to the dedup ZAP at the end of each transaction, but at least that IO was spread across multiple transactions.
-In our testing, we could easily causes substantial flushing pauses with only a few thousand entries on the list, long before any real memory pressure was fault.
+In our testing, we could easily causes substantial flushing pauses with only a few thousand entries on the list, long before any real memory pressure was felt.

 So instead, we changed things so that some amount of the log was written out to the ZAP every transaction.
 We monitor the log flush rate against the amount of time spent on real IO, so that we write less in busy periods, and more in quiet periods.
 There’s some extra consideration there too, like, we may accelerate when the in-memory log is too large and causing memory pressure, and a few other things.

 Incremental flushing brought back an older problem though.
 We want to be able to zero the on-disk log.
 We know which are the “most recent” entries on the log, because they’re the only ones on the in-memory log.
 But, we don’t know where in the on-disk log those versions of those entries are, and, because new entries are being added to the log on the same transactions as we are writing them out, we don’t know which entries on the in-memory log have been written out.
-Under this model, we cannot zero the on-disk log until and unless the in-memory log is empty, and the in-memory log will only be empty if no updated entries have occurred, which ultimately means that eventually, we have stop and flush the remaining log.
+Under this model, we cannot zero the on-disk log until and unless the in-memory log is empty, and the in-memory log will only be empty if no updated entries have occurred, which ultimately means that eventually, we have to stop and flush the remaining log.
 And, because the on-disk log is only appended to, the longer we drag out the flushing, the larger it gets.

 To handle this, we actually have two logs, each with an in-memory and on-disk version.
 One of these is only being flushed, the other is only being updated.
-In this way, we can accumulate new updates on the “active” log, which the “flushing” log is being emptied.
+In this way, we can accumulate new updates on the “active” log, while the “flushing” log is being emptied.
 Once it’s empty, the on-disk flushing log is zeroed, and the two logs are swapped: the old “active” is now “flushing” and begins being written out, and new changes are written to active.
 We get our wish that the log needs to be stopped before it can be flushed, without needing to stop the world.

 Of course, this adds further complications to the lookup stage, as we now have to look for an entry on the “active” log list first, and then on the “flushing” log list, before finally going to the ZAP.
 For obscure reasons, that then means that entries “loaded” from the flushing list then ”saved” to the active list need a little bit of extra finesse, because we can end up with entries on the on-disk “flushing” tree that were never flushed before they were reused.
 It’s nothing to worry about; just slightly more complicated dance moves.